zenml-io/zenml/docs/book/advanced_guide/step-operators.md

 ingestion streams.

 While an orchestrator defines how and where your entire pipeline runs, a step operator defines how and where an individual step runs.
-This can be useful in a variety of scenarios.
-An example could be if one step within a pipeline should run on a separate environment equipped with a GPU (like a trainer step).

 An operator can be registered as follows: